stolksdorf/docs/eslint/readme.md

 #### [`"max-lines" : ["warning", {"max": 250, "skipComments": true, "skipBlankLines": true}]`](http://eslint.org/docs/rules/max-lines)
 Files provide us with a natural form of encapsulation.
 Dependacies are declared at the top, and what this file exports are the bottom, almost like mini-APIs.
 The more focused and concise the functionality of a single file, the easier it is to maintain, improve, and re-use.
 As the number of lines increase within a file, so does it's complexity and the number of interconnected parts.
 We've found that around 250 lines is the sweet-spot of file complexity.

-Try splitting out common/agnostics functions into a small `utils.js` file.
+Try splitting out common/agnostic functions into a small `utils.js` file.
 There are always cases where this rule will not apply, so use the ability to provide a single file override and explain why this file is an exception to this rule.

 #### [`"max-params" : ["warning", {"max": 4}]`](http://eslint.org/docs/rules/max-params)
-Having many parameters in a function puts a lot of cognitive weight onto the developer to remember the exact sequecne of params for the function signature.
+Having many parameters in a function puts a lot of cognitive weight onto the developer to remember the exact sequence of params for the function signature.
 Try using an object-param to capture non-essential/less-important params for the function.
 This has the added benefit of not breaking your code if you need to remove one of the parameters later.

 ```js
 //Bad